adele-project/italianVAT/README.md

 # italianVAT

 Repository of the italianVAT corpus, a novel corpus that consists of 226 Italian second-instance decisions on Value Added Tax (VAT) by the Regional Tax Commissions from various judicial districts.
 The corpus is annotated based on the structural parts of the decisions.
-The detailed description of the annotation scheme is in Table 4 of the appendix.
 Due to privacy reasons, the data will soon be available.